For both organisations:

 About the Chinese College of Cardiovascular Physicians – history:

-The CCCP was founded as a branch of the Chinese Medical Doctors Associations in November 2006, and is today a thriving, official organisation with 288 members and proposes many initiatives in professional skills training, examination and certification and academic exchanges.
+The CCCP was founded as a branch of the Chinese Medical Doctors Associations in November 2006, and is today a thriving, official organisation and proposes many initiatives in professional skills training, examination and certification and academic exchanges.

 Since its foundation, the CCCP has facilitated and accelerated the development in Chinese cardiovascular medicine.
 In its mere three-year history, the CCCP has already hosted many conferences and activities in the fields of cardiovascular medicine, cardiovascular emergency medicine and cardiovascular disease in the elderly all over China.
 Also many international multi-disciplinary scientific communications have been produced.